Layne-J/Layne-J/README.md

 # Layne-J
-Training to make a job transition into a developer role
+Making a career transition into a networking and/or security

+CompTIA Network+ Certified
+CompTIA Security+ Certified
 AWS certified cloud practitioner

 Proficient in Python (3 years)
-Moderately Skilled in C++ (1 year)
+Proficient in Go (2 years)

-Interested in data structuring, data security, and cloud development Interested in learning about app development
+Interested in networking, networking security, and cloud development Interested in learning low level networking and system design (learning C)